Dumbbell Prone T Raise

 Breathing Technique

-Exhale when you raise your arms, and inhale when you return to the starting position.
+Exhale when you lift your arms, and inhale when you return to the starting position.

 Precautions

-1. Avoid using overly heavy dumbbells and use a manageable weight.
+1. Avoid using excessively heavy dumbbells and use a manageable weight.

 2. Be careful not to put excessive strain on your shoulders and neck.